tordevries/debuggr/README.md

 #### preventAccessToThisFile
 A Boolean value which, if true, prevents users from reading this PHP file with itself.
 The default is true.
 The only scenario where you want this to be "false" is if you have configured a set of default values of this code that you want someone else to copy.

+#### allowRemoteFileReading
+A Boolean value which, if true, allows Debuggr to attempt to read remote URLs.
+The default is true.
+There are some limitations: this requires your server's PHP to include standard cURL libraries (it probably does); this can only read the same source code you could see in a web browser (not any remote server-side code); by default this bypasses HTTPS security checks (so there is a chance of man-in-the middle attacks), but see the cURL options below; and finally, this can only read publicly-available pages, and not any remote web page that requires a password.

 #### showFilesMenu
 A Boolean value which, if true, will update the File menu with links to all the files in the current directory.
 The default is false.
 If accessCurrentDirectoryOnly is false (see above), the "Files" menu will _also_ include local folders and their files/subdirectories.
 Also, the reload and auto-reload functions will check and dynamically reload updated file menus via AJAX.